thwill1000/cmm2-zmim/README.md

 The power of the ARM processor means it is capable of running BASIC at speeds comparable to running native machine-code on an 8-bit home computer with the additional advantage of vastly more memory and superior graphics and audio capabilities.

-For more information see the official [Colour Maximite 2](http://geoffg.net/maximite.html) website.
+More information can be found on the official Colour Maximite 2 website at http://geoffg.net/maximite.html

 **2. Will you be supporting the original Colour Maximite / Mono Maximite ?**